yutamago/ngx-password-strength-bar/README.md

 ## Run the tests locally
 - Same as above, except for the last step do:
-- `npm run test ng9-password-strength-bar-app`  # Will run the tests once with the Chrome browser
+- `npm run test ng9-password-strength-bar-app`  # Will run the tests once with the Firefox browser

 ## Using the Component
 ### Add Component to Module imports